KevinAst/dmrst/pkgs/server/src/auth.md

    **FIX** (at least a step in the right direction): supplement with
      clientIP.

-   - Risk is minimal, unless user has access to your computer.
+   - Risk is minimal, unless user has access to your computer. <<< HOWEVER is there is a XSS hole I don't know about?
      * Public WiFi is not an issue.
      * Shared public computer is _(they MUST sign-off when done)_.